 There could be $3 million drawn in three years on a bond with a multi-year life and a $1 million annual aggregate amount, but only $1 million if the first two years had no occurrences.
 [This discussion does not deal with the nuances of payments due associated with occurrences discovered at the end of a fiscal year.]

-An occurrence can be sudden (split seem on an aboveground tank) or nonsudden (pinhole in an underground tank that did not get noticed for several years). [return to FAQ list]
+An occurrence can be sudden (ruptured seam on an aboveground tank) or nonsudden (pinhole in an underground tank that did not get noticed for several years). [return to FAQ list]

 Why is "and/or" wording not allowed?